YohanLB09/azure-vm-network-analysis-part2-ICMP-traffic-analysis/README.md

 <p>
 -You will notice a high amount of traffic occurring.
 This is expected due to normal network operations, background processes, and Azure-related activity.

 -While the packet capture is still running, type "icmp" in the search bar and press "Enter" to filter for ICMP traffic.
-You will observe that there are no such traffic currently happening which is normal since no device has tried to initiate a ping request to the Windows VM or vice-versa.
+You will observe that there are no such traffic currently happening which is normal since no device has tried to initiate a ping request to your Windows VM or vice-versa.
 </p>
 <br />